Riwajchalise/phpblog/pages/mydoc/mydoc_about.md

 Hi,

 My name is Riwaj Chlaise.
-I am a developer, programming instrustor, bogger, and philosophical enthusiast.
+I am a student, developer, programming instrustor, bogger, and philosophical enthusiast.
 See my [resume](https://resume.riwajchalise.com.np/) to know more about me.

 I use this documentation as a teaching material for basic php class.
 You can feel free to use this material as your learning guide.